Horizontal Tongue Piercings – Everything You Need To Know

 Prepare for anxiety and pain

 You shouldn’t take any pain medication before going in for a piercing because it can increase the amount you bleed.
-But you can take other steps to feel more relaxed, like listening to music or bringing someone along for support.
+However, you can take other steps to feel more relaxed, like listening to music or bringing someone along for support.

 Get plenty of sleep